Sv443-Network/UserUtils/README.md

   },
 };

-const manager = new ConfigManager({
+const manager = new DataStore({
-  /** A unique ID for this configuration - choose wisely as changing it is not supported yet! */
+  /** A unique ID for this instance - choose wisely as changing it is not supported yet! */
-  id: "my-userscript",
+  id: "my-userscript-config",
-  /** Default / fallback configuration data */
+  /** Default / fallback data */
-  defaultConfig,
+  defaultData,
-  /** The current version of the script's config data format */ formatVersion,
+  /** The current version of the data format */ formatVersion,
   /** Data format migration functions */
   migrations,